 HiFiMan RE800 Silver IEM (2022) Light weight, good quality sound which doesn’t completely cut me off from my environment.
 Used when I want to listen to music without disturbing family.
 Great deal at $90.

-Radsome EarStudio ES100 (2018) bluetooth/DAC/headphone amplifier allows me to use Westone IEM (or other wired headphones) with devices missing a headphone jack.
+Radsome EarStudio ES100 (2018) bluetooth/DAC/headphone amplifier allows me to use wired headphones with devices missing a headphone jack.
 Can also function as a USB DAC.
 The ES100 is tiny, with decent sound quality (though Chord Mojo is better) and can even drive Sennheiser HD800 to reasonable sound levels.

 MagSafe Charger* (2021) at bit heavy but useful when lighting port in aging iPhone becomes unreliable